Energy Efficiency Maximization of Massive MIMO Communications With Dynamic Metasurface Antennas: Introduction

-Since DMAs can realize low-cost, power-efficient, and compact planar arrays, many studies have been conducted on their application to implement massive MIMO systems in recent years.
-For example, authors in \cite{2019Enhancing} studied DMAs-assisted spatial multiplexing wireless communications, and demonstrated that DMAs could significantly enhance the capacity in MIMO channels with one or two clusters.
+Since DMAs can realize low-cost, power-efficient, and compact planar arrays, many studies have been conducted on their applications to implement massive MIMO systems in recent years.
+For example, authors in \cite{2019Enhancing} studied DMA-assisted spatial multiplexing wireless communications and demonstrated that DMAs could significantly enhance the capacity in MIMO channels with one or two clusters.
 Authors in \cite{9054184} studied the application of DMAs for MIMO orthogonal frequency division modulation (OFDM) receivers with bit-limited analog-to-digital converters (ADCs).
-The results showed that the DMAs-based receivers with bit-limited ADCs were capable of recovering the OFDM signals accurately.
-Authors in \cite{8815427} and \cite{2019Dynamicuplink} respectively investigated the DMAs tuning strategies for the uplink and downlink massive MIMO systems.
-Although DMAs are promising for MIMO communications, most of the existing works focused on DMAs-based SE optimization, while DMAs-based EE optimization has rarely been explored.
+The results showed that the DMA-based receivers with bit-limited ADCs were capable of recovering the transmit OFDM signals.
+Authors in \cite{8815427} and \cite{2019Dynamicuplink} respectively investigated the DMA tuning strategies for the uplink and downlink massive MIMO systems.
+Although DMAs are promising for MIMO communications, most of the existing works focused on DMA-based SE optimization, while DMA-based energy efficiency (EE) optimization has rarely been explored.